Atril33/World_top_languages/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Thanks to <a href="https://www.behance.net/adagio07">Cindy Shin</a for providing us with such a beautiful design for the website.

 I would like to thank...